Proven Results | High Success 500 + Reviews

 Some commonly assessed Behaviours are Delivering at Pace, Seeing the Big Picture, Making Effective Decisions, Leadership, and Working Together.
 Less frequently asked are Developing Self and Others, Managing a Quality Service, and Changing and Improving.
 Behaviour competency questions are always looking for a specific example which can substantiate the Behaviour.
 You can easily identify a Behaviour question as the question often starts with the phrase: …

 In most Civil Service interviews you will be told the Behaviour that is being assessed before the question is asked.
-For example, “With regards to the Behaviour ‘Working Together’, tell me about a time when you had to motivate a team?”
+For example, “With regards to Communicating and Influencing, tell me about a time when you needed to influence a stakeholder or stakedholders who had a different perspective to yourself?”

 The criteria for each Behaviour depends on the level of the role that you are applying for, details of which can be found in the Success Profile Framework.
 Unless you are applying for a Senior Civil Service (SCS) role, you will only be assessed against a specified number of Behaviours, usually between 3-5, which best match the criteria of the role.
 If you are applying for a SCS role, you should expect to meet all the 9 Behaviours.
 The Behaviours merge to demonstrate your leadership capability.